TuvaevAndrey/envoy-lb-distribution-test/README.md

 ---
 Distribution test examples for Envoy.

-* docker dictionary contains `dockerfile` and `envoy.yaml` for different balancing cases
+* docker directory contains `dockerfile` and `envoy.yaml` for different balancing cases
 * lb-tests contains `.py` scripts, which provide distribution result histograms
 ---
 As an upstream it is suggested to use [echo-server](https://github.com/jmalloc/echo-server).